Squarespace domains overview

 What if I already have a domain?

-Benefits of registering a domain with Squarespace
+Benefits of registering a Squarespace domain

 Full DNS control